Infant and Toddler Connection of the Blue Ridge

 - Use appropriate behaviors to meet her or his needs.
 How does your child participate in feeding and dressing?
 How does your child move from one place to another?
 Does your child follow directions about safety?
 Your child’s use of appropriate behaviors is necessary for getting his or her needs met.

-Your family’s Individualized Family Service Plan (IFSP) will identify how your child is currently doing in each of these child outcome areas.
-Knowing this is key to helping the IFSP team identify goals for your child and family and the services needed to achieve those goals.
+A family’s Individualized Family Service Plan (IFSP) will identify how a child is currently doing in each of these child outcome areas.
+Knowing this is key to helping the IFSP team identify goals and the services needed to achieve those goals.

 You can find answers to our most frequently asked questions about this service here.
 If you’ve got a question we haven’t covered, please don’t hesitate to get in touch.